ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="PutUInt"></a>PutUInt

-Assigns an UINT value to the CVAR.
+Assigns an UINT (unsigned long) value to the CVAR.

 ```
 SUB PutUInt (BYVAL _value AS UINT)